PBRjr/obsidian-eberron-notes/Campaign Notes/Factions/House Tarkanan.md

 ### Adventure Hooks

-- Investigate the alliance with Marix on behalf of the houses
 - Help strike a decisive blow against the Boromar Clan
 - Track down the identity of the mysterious Beggar King